petter-holmberg/cpp-ref/classes.md

 -   You need to access a protected member (non-public inheritance).
     This applies to protected member functions in general, and to protected constructors in particular.
 -   You need to construct the used object before, or destroy it after, a base class.
-    This can be necessary when the used class provides a lock of some sort, such as a critical section or a database transaction, which must cover the entire lifetime of another base subobject.
+    This can be necessary when the used class provides a lock of some sort, such as a critical section or a database transaction, which must cover the entire lifetime of another base sub-object.
 -   You need to share a common virtual base class, or override the construction of a virtual base class (non-public inheritance).
     The first part applies if the using class has to inherit from one of the same virtual bases as the used class.
 If it does not, the second part may still apply: The most-derived class is responsible for initializing all virtual base classes, and so if you need to use a different constructor or different constructor parameters for a virtual base, then you must inherit.
 -   You benefit from the Empty Base Optimization and it matters to the program (non-public inheritance).